Sourcing from China and quality assurance

 PRODUCT REQUIREMENTS

-Your product requirements need to be specified accurately, and with sufficient detail to allow the product to be made.
-This will typically include: technical descriptions; drawings; material grades; dimensional tolerances; formal qualification tests; finish and packaging requirements.
+Your product requirements need to be specified accurately and with sufficient detail to allow the product to be made.
+This typically includes technical descriptions, drawings, material grades, dimensional tolerances, formal qualification tests, finish, and packaging requirements.
 It is also important to ensure that dimensional tolerance and other product performance requirements are practicable and achievable, without being unnecessarily over specified.

 Although English is becoming more commonly used it is preferable for documentation to be translated into Chinese.